ngagnon/flybywire/docs/protocol-overview.md

 Protocol Overview
 ===

+At its core, Fly is a fairly simple request-response protocol running over TCP.
+Its default port number is 6767.
+Connections are encrypted with TLS unless specified otherwise.

-The protocol is heavily inspired by the Redis serialization protocol.
-It is both human readable and machine parsable, yet it adds little overhead compared to a binary protocol.
+It uses a serialization format that is both human readable and machine parsable, yet adds little overhead compared to conventional binary protocols.

-@TODO: more about the raw protocol

-It supports:
+The serialization format can encode common data types such as strings, binary blobs, booleans, integers, maps, arrays, and tables.
+It is heavily inspired by the Redis protocol.
+Refer to protocol specifications to learn more about the serialization format.

+The client sends commands in the form of an array, with the command name passed as the first element.

+The server then responds to the command with a data type appropriate for that particular command.
+Commands will often return the string OK to denote success, or an error message if the command failed.

+Although commands are executed serially by the server, the client need not wait for the server to reply before sending its next command.
+This is sometimes known as pipelining.

+The Fly protocol supports a wide range of commands:

 - File operations (add, delete, update)
 - ACL operations (grant, revoke, etc.)
 - User management operations (add, delete, update)
 - Efficient synchronization (similar to rsync)

-Files can be downloaded and uploaded using chunk encoding.

-By default, the server starts out in single-user mode, where anyone who connects to the server can do whatever they want.

-As soon as the first admin user is created, the server switches to multi-user mode, where everything becomes denied by default, and ACL allow rules must be created.

-Users can be chrooted to a specific directory.
-Users can have quotas as well.

-Automatic ACL rules can be created based on the username, for instance to give each user full access to the folder with their name.

-When evaluating the ACLs on a file or folder, the least permissive ACL is used?

-The default port number is 6767.
+They are described in more details in the protocol specifications.